robayedavies/pipeline/_episodes/external-lesson_1.md

 ---
-title: Identify the elements of the pipeline
+title: Identify the elements of the pipeline in your work
 teaching: null
 exercises: 45
 duration: null